Uthso66/University-Course-Management-System/README.md

 # TOOL DESCRIPTION
 # Overview of Front End

 An important issue for the development of a project is the selection of suitable front- end and back-end.
-When we decided to develop the project we went through an extensive study to determine the most suitable platform that suits the needs of the organization as well as helps in development of the project.
-The aspects of our study included the following factors.
 Front-end selection:
 1. It must have a graphical user interface that assists employees that are not from IT background.
 2. Scalability and extensibility.
 3. Flexibility.
 4. Robustness.
-5. According to the organization requirement and the culture.
-6. Must provide excellent reporting features with good printing support.
+5. Must provide excellent reporting features with good printing support.
-7. Platform independent.
+6. Platform independent.
-8. Easy to debug and maintain.
+7. Easy to debug and maintain.
-9. Event driven programming facility.
-10. Front end must support some popular back end like MySQL.
+8. Front end must support some popular back end like MySQL.
-According to the above stated features we selected PHP and CSS as the front-end for developing.

 # About Java: